userfrosting/learn/pages/12.database/03.migrations/docs.md

 }
 ```

-The above example tells the bakery `migrate` command the `UsersTable`, `RolesTable` and `RoleUsersTable` migration from the `Account` sprinkle needs to be already executed (and at least at version `4.0.0`) before executing the `MembersTable` migration.
-If those migrations are not yet executed and are pending execution, `migrate` command will take care of the order automatically.
-If a migration’s dependencies cannot be met, the `migrate` command will abort.
+The above example tells the bakery `migrate` command that the `UsersTable`, `RolesTable` and `RoleUsersTable` migrations from the `Account` Sprinkle need to be already executed (and at least at version `4.0.0`) before executing the `MembersTable` migration.
+If those migrations are not yet executed and are pending execution, the `migrate` command will take care of the order automatically.
+If a migration's dependencies cannot be met, the `migrate` command will abort.

 >>>>> Dependencies can also target previous version of your own migrations, but semantic versioning should already have taken care of this.